MichaIng/DietPi-Docs/docs/software/advanced_networking.md

     The lease time is set via the entry `default-lease-time` within the configuration file `/etc/dhcp/dhcpd.conf`.

-    There are many further setting options around the lease behaviour, for details e.g. see <https://manpages.debian.org/testing/isc-dhcp-server/dhcpd.conf.5.en.html>.
+    There are many further setting options around the lease behaviour, for details e.g. see [man pages of `isc-dhcp-server`](https://manpages.debian.org/testing/isc-dhcp-server/dhcpd.conf.5.en.html).

     The default-lease-time time of the `isc-dhcp-server` is 43200 seconds (12 hrs).
 Depending of the usage situation of the WiFi hotspot, a different setting might fit better.
     Typical good practice values are: